-A student who applies, is officially accepted to the College in a program, and has been confirmed is said to be matriculated.
-Some programs may require a non-refundable tuition deposit which will be noted in the acceptance letter.
-The status remains until the student officially withdraws from the program or college, is put on inactive status due to non-enrollment for 3 semesters, is dismissed for academic or disciplinary reasons, or upon graduation.
+A student who applies, is officially accepted to the College in a program, and has been confirmed by returning a deposit to the College is said to be matriculated.
+The status remains until the student officially withdraws from the program or College, is suspended/dismissed for academic or disciplinary reasons, upon graduation or has remained inactive for three consecutive semesters.